-Avionics, Automotive, Shipboard, Simulator, and Military Displays
+Automotive, Avionics, Military, Shipboard, and Simulator Displays

-With the advances in display technology, the latest avionics and automotive displays are constantly evolving with each new generation of manned and unmanned aircraft, ships, automobiles, and military vehicles to provide better human interfaces and new functions that increase safety, performance, and situational awareness.
-Modern aircraft, automobiles, ships, and military vehicles share common needs such as helmet-mounted displays (HMDs) and head-up displays (HUDs) for safety and enhanced performance, and navigation aids, such as GPS displays.
-Highquality on-board entertainment for passengers is also of interest for many vehicular systems.
+With the advances in display technology, the latest avionics and automotive displays are constantly evolving with each new generation of manned and unmanned automobiles, aircraft, ships, and military vehicles to provide better human interfaces and new functions that increase safety, performance, and situational awareness.
+Modern automobiles, aircraft, ships, and military vehicles share common needs such as head-up displays (HUDs) and head-mounted displays (HMDs) for safety and enhanced performance, and navigation aids, such as GPS displays.
+High-quality onboard entertainment for passengers is also of interest for many vehicular systems.
 Papers are solicited which describe automotive, shipboard, simulator and cockpit display systems, multimodal interfaces, helmet-mounted displays, head-down displays, head-up displays, enhanced-vision systems, and synthetic-vision systems using highly innovative display solutions.